Smartlook is a product analytics and visual user insights platform based in the Czech Republic that was recently acquired by Cisco.

 This engagement produced some of the most impressive results we’ve seen.

-As we do with all of our clients, we created a custom dashboard in Google Analytics to track conversions from our content.
+As we do with all of our clients, we created a custom dashboard in Google Analytics to track conversion metrics from our content.
 In this case, we tracked free account sign-ups and demo requests.

 We grew conversions to our content to more than 600 per month in 16 months.

-By creating dedicated blog posts for each high intent keyword we identified, we helped Smartlook gain dozens of top three rankings in Google in the U.S., growing their brand awareness and customer base.
+By creating dedicated high-quality blog posts for each high intent keyword we identified, we helped Smartlook gain dozens of top three organic search rankings in Google in the U.S., growing their brand awareness and customer base.

 Of the 50 keywords we targeted during the engagement, we had the following wins: